vtex/faststore/docs/docs/how-to-guides/local-development/troubleshooting-problems-in-faststore.md

     - troubleshooting
 ---

-# Troubleshooting problems in Faststore
+# Troubleshooting problems in FastStore

 While developing with FastStore, you may run into errors.
 Some of these may require fixes in FastStore libraries, while others may require adjusting your code.